 Nearly seven years after launching into Early Enrollment, and nearly two years after entering Open Enrollment, Pathfinder Online will be shutting down at Daily Maintenance (9 AM Pacific) on November 28, 2021.
 After that, aspects of the world you’ve all created with us will live on in Golarion, initially through a blog post on Paizo’s site that integrates our history with the larger world of Pathfinder.
 During the remaining months of operation, settlements can earn better stat blocks and more detailed writeups (e.g. longer descriptions, more names of notable player characters and companies, mentions of gathering/crafting/training specialties) by placing and upgrading settlement structures (particularly Pharasma statues) and by completing sequences that include the new Nhur Athemon’s Chosen escalation.

 We’ll be offering pro-rated refunds when requested for game months purchased after May 1, 2021 where even a full set of active characters on that account are unable to use those months before the game shuts down, or the opportunity to transfer those unusable months to another account.
 We’ll also be offering pro-rated refunds when requested for any Base Camps, Freeholds, Adventurer’s Cottages or Crafter’s Studios bought at full price ($24.99 for the Base Camps, $99.99 for the others) less than one year before the game shuts down.
-For a brief time we’ll be offering those items for sale at a reduced price that will already cover the intended refund, so no refund will be offered for those purchases assuming we shut down as intended on November 28.
+For a brief time we offered those items for sale at a reduced price that already covered the intended refund, so no refund will be offered for those purchases assuming we shut down as intended on November 28.

-To further limit the need for refunds, we’ll be removing larger purchases from the store and from the options for setting up new subscriptions shortly.
+To further limit the need for refunds, we're steadily removing larger purchases from the store and from the options for setting up new subscriptions.
 We’d also appreciate it greatly if everyone would avoid buying anything they won’t be able to make full use of before November 28.